 Rebecca Irwin explains why premium luxury brands have been top sellers despite market volatility, inflation, and geopolitical uncertainty.

 Consumer confidence today is under pressure from the pandemic, inflation, war in Eastern Europe, and policy tightening from the Federal Reserve, but luxury brands are flourishing.
-Top luxury companies have reported strong growth in recent quarters, with acceleration seen in most key geographies—the United States, Europe, and Asia.
+Top luxury companies have reported strong growth in recent quarters in most key geographies—the United States, Europe, and Asia.
 In addition, margins for dominant brands remained high, reflecting resiliency of demand for their enduring products, as well as the power of their operational and financial models.

 The rising middle class in China remains a powerful structural growth driver for the luxury market.
 When the Chinese government first announced its “Common Prosperity” policy—which targeted growing income inequality in China—luxury stocks sold off.
 However, we believe the policy’s aims are to raise income levels of the middle class, thereby increasing the number of people in China who would be able to purchase these aspirational products.
 We believe it is a healthy and positive long-term force for the luxury market.

 Shoppers turned to the internet during the pandemic, but the shift to online purchases was not as a strong in luxury goods as it was in other areas.
 Many brands do not sell their iconic products online, and shopping inside the store is considered part of the luxury experience.
 However, as in other retail areas, online sales are growing rapidly and help brands acquire new consumers.
 It is notable however, in our view, that these two channels do not cannibalize each other.